Skip to main content

 Click Next.

-In the Cluster configuration section, make sure the Create Automatic Kubernetes cluster option is selected and set the Kubernetes cluster name to be myakscluster.
+In the Cluster configuration section, ensure the Create Automatic Kubernetes cluster option is chosen and specify myakscluster as the Kubernetes cluster name.

 AKS Automatic cluster creation